boyter/scc/README.md

 ### Complexity Estimates

-Lets take a minute to discuss the complexity estimate itself.
+Let's take a minute to discuss the complexity estimate itself.

 The complexity estimate is really just a number that is only comparable to files in the same language.
 It should not be used to compare languages directly without weighting them.
 The reason for this is that its calculated by looking for branch and loop statements in the code and incrementing a counter for that file.